-The fund invests mostly in TIPS (more than 91% of assets as of September 30) to protect against higher actual or expected inflation.
-We diversify the portfolio into other fixed income securities-such as investment-grade corporate bonds and mortgage-backed securities (MBS)-to earn attractive income, especially when inflation is benign or the cost of inflation protection is expensive.
-As a means of further diversification, we also allocate to inflation-indexed securities in non-U.S. markets that we feel offer more attractive real yields and inflation dynamics relative to their U.S. counterparts.
-During the quarter, our allocations to MBS and shorter-dated corporate bonds helped our performance.
-Also, an overweight to longer-term TIPS allowed us to take advantage of the positive real yields now offered by these maturities.
-Our investments in Mexican inflation-linked securities helped performance, but the benefits were reduced by a weaker peso versus the dollar.
+The fund invests mostly in TIPS (almost 91% of assets as of December 31, 2013) to protect against higher actual or expected inflation.
+We diversify the portfolio into other fixed income securities, such as investment-grade corporate bonds and mortgage-backed securities, to earn attractive income, especially when inflation is benign or the cost of inflation protection is expensive.
+As a means of further diversification, we may also allocate to inflation-indexed securities in non-U.S. markets that we feel offer more attractive real yields and inflation dynamics relative to their U.S. counterparts.
+During the quarter, our overweight to longer-term TIPS hurt the fund's relative performance.
+On the plus side, our positions in investment-grade corporate, asset-backed, agency mortgage-backed, and commercial mortgage-backed securities outperformed TIPS and helped our relative results.

-We believe TIPS remain in a transition period, as the bond market prices in the prospect of a new Fed regime in which longer-dated real interest rates are pushed back into positive territory.
-Even with real TIPS rates at low positive levels, valuations in the sector remain stretched by historic standards, and various factors-including modest wage growth and minimal corporate pricing power-are likely to act as near-term headwinds.
-At the same time, investors' concerns about the Fed's ballooning balance sheet and the potential long-term effects of an extended period of low nominal interest rates remain valid and continue to argue in favor of having some exposure to inflation protected securities.
-Given the increased volatility in U.S. interest rates, we have reduced our currency risk but will look for tactical non-U.S. opportunities as rates stabilize.
+We believe TIPS remain in a transition period, as the reduction of Fed asset purchases could lift shorter-term real interest rates back into positive territory and pressure longer-term real rates even higher.
+Even with intermediate- and long-term TIPS yields at low positive levels, valuations in the sector remain stretched by historical standards, and various factors, including modest wage growth, minimal corporate pricing power, and muted commodity prices, could remain headwinds to the near-term inflation contribution to performance.
+At the same time, investors' concerns about the Fed's $4 trillion balance sheet and the potential long-term effects of an extended period of low nominal interest rates remain valid and continue to argue in favor of having exposure to inflation protected securities.
+Our current preference for holding longer-maturity TIPS, which offer decent real yields after a reasonable adjustment in 2013, reflects such a view.